This article applies to the Admin Console > General > Programmable Object Settings.

 Integer that specifies what Exago needs at time of the call.
 There are three possible values.

-- 0 : Schema - return a DataSet with no rows.
+- 0 : Schema — return a data set with no rows (only the schema information).

-- 2 : Filter Dropdown Values – return data for the filter dropdown list.
-The Data Field requested is passed in the Column Parameter and the filter value is passed in the Filter Parameter (see below).
+- 2 : Filter Dropdown Values — return data for the filter dropdown list.
+The Data Field requested is passed in the Column parameter and the filter value is passed in the Filter parameter (see below).
+The direction the user is scrolling the dropdown is passed in the Sort parameter as either ASC (scrolling down) or DESC (scrolling up).

 Column Parameter Name